Daniel5055/valipop/dissertation.md

 The other deprecated options where `birth_factor` and `death_factor`, which were more subtle due to them still influencing the program.
 Theses factors were used for correcting the simulation if it deviated from the statistics, by altering the number of births or deaths to occur.
 However, I noticed that `recovery_factor` and `proportional_recovery_factor` were used for the same purpose, but did so more generally by applying to all input statistics rather than just births and deaths.
 I was able to verify that the original factors were deprecated during my meeting with Dr. Dalton, and so could safely remove them.

 I believe that removing deprecated features was relevant to restoring ValiPop as it ultimately simplifies the interface for users.
 With fewer configuration options for ValiPop, the documentation can be more succinct and configuration could be less intimidating with fewer required options.
 Of course in removing deprecated options, I would verify that the functionality was not altered through manual testing, and the automated end-to-end tests.

-- After studying options, identified several options which seemed to have little impact on the program.
-    - `geography_source_location` data was moved the input statistics directory
-    - Removed Birth and death Factor, which seemed to be replaced by recovery factor
-        - Confirmed with Dr. Dalton that they were deprecated

 #### 6.1.3.
 Refactoring